boydjawun/AD-Lab-LLMNR-NTB-NS-Poisioning/README.md

 ![Screenshot 2025-12-16 104640.png](Screenshot_2025-12-16_104640.png)

 - Now we head back to Windows 11 VM to add that share we just created.
 Log in as created user
-- Head to this PC in the file explorer and select to map a network drive
+- Head to this PC in the file explorer and select to map a network drive (The drive was already mapped from the previous time I ran the project)

     ![image.png](image.png)